discoproject/disco/doc/start/troubleshoot.rst

         pong

 If Erlang doesn't return ``{ok..`` for the first expression or if it returns ``pang`` for the second expression, there's something wrong either with your ssh or Erlang configuration.
-In this case your problem is not specific to Disco.
+You should double-check that the Erlang security cookie at ``~/.erlang.cookie`` is the same on all the nodes (see :ref:`setup`, section 4).

 4. Does disco-worker start up?
 ------------------------------

-The worker supervisor in Disco is responsible for starting individual Python processes that execute the actual jobs.
-Since we know that the supervisor itself starts up correctly, the problem might be in the ``disco-worker`` Python process.
+The worker supervisor is responsible for starting individual Python processes that execute the actual map and reduce functions.
+Assuming that the supervisor is running correctly, the problem might be in the ``disco-worker`` Python process.

 See what happens with the following command::